awsdocs/amazon-rds-user-guide/doc_source/custom-managing-sqlserver.md

 ### AWS CLI<a name="custom-managing.modify-sqlserver.CLI"></a>

 To modify an RDS Custom for SQL Server DB instance, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command\.
 Set the following parameters as needed:
-+ `--db-instance-class` – For supported classes, see [DB instance class support for RDS Custom for Oracle](custom-reqs-limits.md#custom-reqs-limits.instances)\.
++ `--db-instance-class` – For supported classes, see  [DB instance class support for RDS Custom for SQL Server](custom-reqs-limits-MS.md#custom-reqs-limits.instancesMS)
 + `--engine-version` – The version number of the database engine to which you're upgrading\.
 + `--backup-retention-period` – How long to retain automated backups, from 0–35 days\.
 + `--preferred-backup-window` – The daily time range during which automated backups are created\.